MezzLabs/IDEAir/README.md

 Then create a tarball with tar cvzf IDEAir.tgz IDEAir.
 Copy it to the board with scp IDEAir.tgz root@192.168.8.100:/home.

 ssh root@192.168.8.100; cd /home/; tar xzvf IDEAir.tgz; cd IDEAir/cloud9hub/.
-Change config.js to use a proper url for the board - our test uses 192.168.8.100.
+Make sure config.js use a proper url for the board - our test uses 192.168.8.100.
 Start server with npm start.

+You can simply use the start-board.sh if you don't wanna bother to adjust config.js.
+This script will do that for you.

 On the host, google-chrome 192.168.8.100/#/dashboard.